AnonAmosAdmn/todo-rust-example/README.md

 # Rust Todo API

 A lightweight and fully functional Todo API built with Rust, Axum, SQLx, and SQLite.

-This project features:
+# This project features:

 RESTful endpoints to create, read, update, and delete todos.

 SQLite-backed storage with auto-initialization.

 Simple HTML+JS frontend for testing the API interactively.

-# Features

 Axum web framework for routing and async handlers.